 If you are interested in presenting one or more of these topics, or a topic not on the list, please send an initial email to MAFN Workshop Committee members, Perry Pockros, letting him know of your interest and potential topics.

 After the initial email, please fill out the Proposal Submission Form and submit it no later than June 30, 2018.
 Your proposal(s) will be reviewed by the Workshop Committee; and if accepted, you will be formally invited to present the topic.

 The Workshop Series is focused to provide current topics of interest to business and group facilitators in the Mid-Atlantic Region.
 Ten workshops, each three hours in length, will be provided to a group of 25 to 50 facilitators, ranging from novices to experts.
 These workshops are given in a large room that can be set up to meet the workshop presenter’s needs.
 The workshops should be highly interactive and inclusive, and aimed at broadening the knowledge, skills, and abilities of the participants.
 Workshop participants include MAFN members and non-members.

-The MAFN Board of Directors recognizes the level of effort needed to present a MAFN Workshop.
-To show their appreciation, they offer the presenter(s) a speaker gift and up to $250 for expenses incurred (receipts required), and will provide all copying services for workshop materials.
-In addition, other benefits may be offered in the MAFN Presenters Guidelines and Agreement which will be provided if your proposal is submitted and accepted by the Workshop Series Committee.
+The MAFN Board of Directors recognizes the level of effort and time involved in presenting a workshop.
+PD Workshop presenter expenses are reimbursed (receipts required) and provided with free registration to future Online Webinars and up to 3 D.C. workshops.
+Other benefits, terms and conditions may be specified in the MAFN Presenters Guidelines and Agreement which will be provided after your proposal is submitted and accepted by the PD Workshop Committee.